Thrive Market to Launch Its Own Brand of Breakfast Products and Single-Ingredient Non-Dairy Milks

 Thrive Market CEO Gunnar Lovelace reveals what's next for the affordable healthy-living e-comm site.

-For Gunnar Lovelace, the co-founder and CEO of Thrive Market, the corporate mission to “make healthy living affordable and accessible for every American family” is deeply personal.
+For Gunnar Lovelace, the founder and co-CEO of Thrive Market, the corporate mission to “make healthy living affordable and accessible for every American family” is deeply personal.

 "I grew up really poor with a single mom," Lovelace told Food & Wine.
 "I remember living on rice for six weeks—or a couple of a months at a time.
 When my mother remarried my stepfather, we became part of an Ojai hippie community where I saw, firsthand, the power of group buying and a way to make food more affordable."